Katrinok/Assignment5/readme.md

     Send a STATUSRESP to the server that sent the STATUSREQ command.
 The STATUSRESP should contain the number of messages stored for the specified group id.

 6. STATUSRESP <GroupId> <NumberOfMessages>:
+    Print the status response to the terminal.

+7. KEEPALIVE <GroupId>:
+    Send a KEEPALIVE to all servers in the group with the specified group id.
+If the group id is unknown to the server, the server will ignore the command.

+    if KEEPALIVE is received, respond with a FETCH_MSGS command for the groupId to receive and store the message.

 ## Client commands:

-1. CONNECT <name>: /tsampgroup12 <port> 4066
+1. CONNECT <server_ip> <server_port>:
-    Registers the client with a specified name.
+    Connect to a server with the specified ip address and port number.

-2. LEAVE:
+2. SENDMSG <GroupId> <Message>:
-    Disconnects the client from the server.
+    Send a message to the server with the specified group id.
+If the group id is unknown to the server, the server will store the message

-3. WHO:
+3. GETMSG <GroupId>:
-    Asks the server to return a list of connected clients.
-4. MSG ALL <message>:
+    Get all stored messages for the specified group id from the server.
+If the group id is unknown to the server, the server will respond with an empty message.

+4. SENDALL <Message>:
-    Sends a message to all connected clients.
+    Send a message to all servers connected to the server.

-5. MSG <client_name> <message>:
+5. LISTSERVERS:
-    Sends a message to a specific client.
+    List all servers connected to the server.

+_Include Credit:_
+The code from the server and client is based on the code example from Jacky MNallett but modified to fit our needs.

+## Authors
+Katrín Ósk Kristinsdóttir
+Sævar Örn Valsson